Chatham Island tāiko

-The tāiko, one of the world's rarest seabirds, and nest in long burrows under forest cover.
+IntroductionThe tāiko is one of the world's rarest seabirds, and nest in long burrows under forest cover.

 Tāiko burrows are monitored throughout the season to ensure chick survival.
 Pairings are sometimes created by introducing single prospecting birds to single birds in established burrows.

-Taiko burrows are very difficult to locate as they are scattered throughout 2500 hectares of rugged forest.
-Ground searches using dogs can help locate new taiko burrows in known tāiko areas, however to find taiko sites the most successful tool has been catching birds using spotlights, attaching a transmitter and then tracking them to burrows.
+Taiko burrows are very difficult to locate as they are scattered throughout 2,500 hectares of rugged forest.
+Ground searches using dogs can help locate new taiko burrows in known tāiko areas.
+However to find taiko sites the most successful tool has been catching birds using spotlights, attaching a transmitter and then tracking them to burrows.
 A light aircraft is used to search the forest as the deep burrows block signals and hinder search efforts on the ground.

 You can help